10 Mac Trackpad shortcuts to save your time

 Additionally, to make your Mac faster and more responsive, click the Maintenance tool.

-Here you can do a number of helpful optimizations for your Mac.
+Here you can do several helpful optimizations for your Mac.
 I recommend running the Maintenance Scripts tool.
 It should make your system faster.

 CleanMyMac X is a powerful Mac support and improvement app.
 It can be used to clear out old unwanted files and programs you don't need with its System Junk module.
-Download it and let it solve any number of Mac problems that are reducing the quality of your user experience.
+Download it and let it solve any number of Mac problems that reduce the quality of your user experience.